Desktop VersionSite MapContact UsShare RSS

 4. undocumented accounts are properly classified and reported;

-6. sufficient records are kept for a period of 6 years beginning on the date on which the return is furnished.
+3. sufficient records to the ascertainment of correctness and accuracy of the returns furnished by the reporting financial institutions are kept for a period of 6 years beginning on the date on which the return is furnished.

 back to top